BocaDoru/Hospital-Chain-Management-System/README.md

 2. Select the wanted report, this will open the *Medical Report Window*.
 3. In this window the nurse can add the results for all services.
 Those will appear int the **Investigation** section of the report.
 4. Click the *Ok* button to finish this action or *Cancel* button to discard those changes.

+### 5. Financial Expert

+* The *Financial Expert* role can visualize the salary of every role that has one.
+He also can view the profit made by a docotr, medical unit, service or the total profit for the hospital chain.

+#### Salary Operation

+* To visualizing the salary of a user the *Finanacial Expert* has to follow those steps:
+1. Click *Salary Operation* button, this will open a window with two list, one for **Nurses** and one for **Doctors**.
+2. Select one by clicking on his name, this will open a list with the months of the current year.
+3. By clicking on a month the salary will appear in the buttom of this window.

+#### Profit Operation

+* To visualizing the profit the *Finanacial Expert* has to follow those steps:
+1. Click *Profit Operation* button, this will open a window with 4 options:
+   * **Profit per Doctor**
+   * **Profit per Unit**
+   * **Profit per Service**
+   * **Total Profit**
+2. After selecting one of the above option and clicking *Generate Report* button a new window will open.
+3. Based on the option selected at the above step:
+   1. Select a **Doctor**, **Medical Unit**, **Service**, if option 1, 2 or 3 was selected.
+   2. Go to the next step, if the option 4 was selected.
+4. A new window will open the months of the current year.
+5. Select one ore more months then click *Generate Report* button.
+6. A dialogue window will appear with the profit for each selected month.

+#### Doctor Salary

+* This option compute the salary of a doctor based on his finished medical report from that month.
+To visualize this the *Fincancial Expert* has to follow those steps:
+1. Click *Doctor Salary Bonus* button, this will open a list with all the **Doctors**.
+2. Select a doctor by clicking on his name, this will open a list with the months of the current year.
+3. Select one ore more months then click *Generate Report* button.
+4. A dialogue window will appear with the salary for each selected month.